Child support and military deployment

 - if the care arrangements for your child will change

-If you do not have much time to talk to us before you go, you can nominate a representative to talk to us on your behalf.
-Complete a Representative authority form and contact us to discuss what your representative will be authorised to do on your behalf.
+If you don’t have much time to talk to us before you go, you can nominate a representative to talk to us on your behalf.
+Complete a Child Support representative authority form and contact us to discuss what your representative will be authorised to do on your behalf.

 Telling the other parent

-We will not tell the other parent that you have been deployed.
-We do not pass on your personal information unless it is required by law or necessary to make a decision that affects them.
+We won’t tell the other parent that you’ve been deployed.
+We don’t pass personal information on unless it’s required by law or necessary to make a decision that affects them.

 Keeping us up to date